Evaluating Emotion Arcs Across Languages: Bridging the Global Divide in Sentiment Analysis: Arc Quality under Varying Emotion Amplitudes and Spikiness

-We then generated the predicted arc for this dataset using the LexO method, the NRC VAD lexicon (code-switch handled), and by ignoring terms not found in the lexicon when determining bin scores.
-The green line in Figure \ref{fig:v_reg_spline_predicted_gold_arc} shows the beginning portion of the predicted valence arc when using a rolling window with bin size 300.
-Observe that the green line traces the gold line fairly closely.
+We then generated the predicted arc for this dataset using the LexO method, the NRC VAD lexicon, and by ignoring terms not found in the lexicon when determining bin scores.
+The green line in Figure \ref{fig:v_reg_spline_predicted_gold_arc} shows the beginning portion of the gold valence arc when using a rolling window with bin size 100.
+Observe that the green line traces the gold line quite closely.
 There are also occasions where it overshoots or fails to reach the gold arc.
+Figure \ref{fig:v_reg_spline_predicted_gold_arc} shows gold and predicted arcs for the Hausa dataset (bin size = 300).
+Observe that here the predicted arc still follows the gold arc closely (but as expected, not as closely as a.)

-Figure \ref{fig:v_reg_spline} shows the Spearman correlation scores for the SemEval 2023 (AfriSenti) Dynamic for Hausa with the various gold and predicted arcs when using different bin sizes.
-It also includes a row for the corresponding SemEval 2023 (AfriSenti) for Hausa from Figure \ref{fig:valence_low_resource_code_switch} for easy reference.
-Observe that the predicted arcs obtain a somewhat high correlation (around 0.7) with a bin size of 100 (and above), even for the dynamic text stream.
-However, these scores are consistently lower than what was observed for the corresponding non-dynamic text stream.
-This was expected because of the difficulty of tracing such dramatic emotion changes.
-However, note that the difference in scores is especially pronounced for the smaller bin sizes than for larger ones.
-Therefore, in scenarios with smaller amounts of data per bin, judicious use of parameters described in Section \ref{sec:results_LexO} can have marked influence on arc quality.
+In experiments modifying bin size, the predicted arcs obtain a high correlation (above 0.9) with a bin size of 100 (and above), even for the dynamic text stream.
+However, these scores are (as expected) consistently lower than what were observed for the corresponding non-dynamic text stream.
+Note that the difference in scores is more pronounced for the smaller bin sizes than for larger ones.
+Therefore, in scenarios with smaller amounts of data per bin, judicious use of parameters described in Section \ref{sec:results_LexO} (e.g., treating OOVs as neutrals, using real-valued lexicons, etc.) can have marked influence on arc quality.
 Overall, though, these results show that the LexO method performs rather well even in the case of highly dynamic emotion changes.